1995 Citizen Cup – Singles

 The 1995 Citizen Cup singles was a tennis event played on outdoor clay courts at the Am Rothenbaum in Hamburg in Germany that was part of Tier II of the 1995 WTA Tour.
-The 1995 Citizen Cup tournament was held from May 1 through May 7, 1995.
+The 1995 Citizen Cup tournament was held from 1 May until 7 May 1995.

 Arantxa Sánchez Vicario was the defending champion but did not compete that year.
 Conchita Martínez won in the final 6–1, 6–0 against Martina Hingis.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 The top four seeds received a bye to the second round.